MisterVaidas/MisterVaidas/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=MisterVaidas) ![GitHub Followers](https://img.shields.io/github/followers/MisterVaidas?label=Follow&style=social)

-I'm a passionate Crypto and Blockchain Technology with a love for coding and a curiosity for solving problems.
+I'm a passionate about Crypto and Blockchain Technology with a love for coding and a curiosity for solving problems.
 Welcome to my GitHub profile!

 ### About Me